learn-co-curriculum/learn-expert-doing-a-shift/README.md

 ## Scheduling

-- All times for scheduling are in EST time.
+- All times for scheduling are in EST time
+- The week is scheduled from Sunday to Saturday
 - We use WhenIWork for scheduling (you should already have gotten an email about signing up).
 You can use this site to set your preferred hours and request time off.
 - The schedule for Technical Coaches is sent out every Sunday for the following week.
 If you need any days off, book them *before* Friday.
 - As soon as you get your shifts, check them out and DM Ruth if they're not OK by Sunday night or Monday morning